icliniq/book-doctor-appointment-wordpress-plugin/README.md

 *Tested up to: 3.4
 *Stable tag: 1.0

-This plugin uses iCliniq's doctor search to list doctors in your website.
+This plugin uses https://www.icliniq.com 's doctor search to list doctors in your website.
 You can configure doctors to be listed from which location and from which specialities.

 == Download the Plugin ==
 <a href="http://icliniq.com/uploads/book-doctor-appointment-icliniq_1.0.rar">book-doctor-appointment-icliniq_1.0.rar</a>